Teacher Education Course (Graduate School for the Teaching Profession)

 - TSUGE Naoki, Associate Professor

-- HISHIKAWA Yosuke, Assistant Professor
+- HISHIKAWA Yosuke, Associate Professor

 At the present time in school education, the lack of natural science as a part of young children's and student's learning experience is becoming more widespread.
 It is the aim of this course to train instructors to counterbalance this problem by providing them with the knowledge and skills to teach young people natura1 sciences that can show them the beauty and joy of the natural world.
 Applicants with open and flexible minds are encouraged to apply.